OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 quant <- OpenMStoMSstatsFormat(data, removeProtein_with1Feature = FALSE)
 ```

-The inline R script allows further preparation of the data produced by **MSstatsConverter** before the actual analysis is performed.
+The inline R script allows further preparation of the data produced by `MSStatsConverter` before the actual analysis is performed.
 In this example, the lines with proteins, which were identified with only one feature, were retained.
-Alternatively, they could be removed.
+Alternatively they could be removed.
 In the same node, most importantly, the following line transforms the data into a format that is understood by `MSstats`:

 ```r